pallavirs3/pallavirs3/README.md

 - 👨‍💻 All of my projects are available at [Github](Github)

-- 📝 I regularly upload videos on My YouTube Channel [https://youtube.com/@human-aspirant?feature=shared](https://youtube.com/@human-aspirant?feature=shared)
+- 📝 I regularly upload posts  on My LinkedIn account [https://www.linkedin.com/in/pallavi-r-s-7234a820b](https://www.linkedin.com/in/pallavi-r-s-7234a820b)

 - 💬 Ask me about **DSA,C++,OOPs,Web dev**